Showing posts with label eagle. Show all posts

 Stopping for a rest break.

-I ate a waffle with syrup, sausage, and a glass of cranberry juice at the breakfast bar at the hotel.
+I ate a waffle with syrup, sausage, and a glass of cranberry juice at the hotel's breakfast bar.

 Our next stop was at the Island, Hubby wanted a souvenir shirt from Margaretville.

-It was a beautiful day, people were enjoying the Smoky Mountain Ferries Wheel, The Spinning Parrot Coaster, Time-shot, the Island Express Train, the Flying Horse Carousel, the Thunder Dome, the Reverse Time Ride, Happy Swings, & Funny Cars.
-There were lots to see and do on the Island.
+It was a beautiful day, people were enjoying the Smoky Mountain Ferris Wheel, the Spinning Parrot Coaster, Time Shot, the Island Express Train, the Flying Horse Carousel, the Thunder Dome, the Reverse Time Ride, Happy Swings, & Funny Cars.
+There was a lot to see and do on the Island.

 Pumpkins and Autumn Flowers Everywhere.

 Our fun did not stop with the Island.
-We rode the trolly to our car and then we rode to Dollywood where we stayed until closing.
+We rode the trolley to our car and then drove to Dollywood, where we stayed until closing.

-It was fall break and the parking lot was full of cars.
-We had to park in lot D and wait in a long line to ride the trolly to the gate, where we purchased a two-day pass ticket.
+It was fall break, and the parking lot was full of cars.
+We had to park in Lot D and wait in a long line to ride the trolley to the gate, where we purchased a two-day pass.

 Dollywood